TrafficConeGod/rbx-wait/README.md

 # rbx-wait
-Better wait function for roblox-ts.
+A better wait function for roblox-ts.

 ## Examples
 ```ts